Confluence PDF export alternative

 They often look rough

-Exported pages can feel like internal documentation repackaged in a hurry, not a polished experience for a buyer, customer, or partner.
+Exported pages can feel like internal documentation repackaged in a hurry, not a polished customer-facing experience.

 They are hard to organise

-One PDF is manageable.
-A collection of setup guides, security notes, product explainers, and FAQs quickly turns into a messy folder or email thread.
+One PDF is simple.
+A bundle of setup guides, security notes, FAQs and product explainers quickly becomes messy.

 They hide context

-A PDF removes the page from its wider structure, making it harder for the reader to find related information or understand what to read next.
+A PDF removes the page from its wider Confluence structure, making related content and next steps harder to find.

-Every request becomes a small manual job: export, check formatting, attach, send, and hope the right version is used later.
+Every request becomes another round of exporting, checking, attaching, sending and hoping the right version is used later.

-The better option depends on the job.
-A PDF is fine for a one-off file.
-A published hub is better when the content needs to stay useful.
+A PDF is useful for a fixed file.
+A published page is better when the content needs to stay alive.

 - Creates a static copy outside Confluence.